Write It Right: Documentation and authorization requirements for automotive repair dealers

 Is an invoice required for a no charge or warranty repair?

-Yes, all parts supplied and all repairs performed by an automotive repair dealer, including all preventative maintenance services performed at no charge, warranty repairs, and repairs paid for by the customer’s insurance company, must be recorded in an invoice provided to the customer.
+Yes, all parts supplied and all repairs performed by an automotive repair dealer, including all preventative maintenance services performed, any repairs performed at no charge, warranty repairs, and repairs paid for by the customer’s insurance company, must be recorded in an invoice provided to the customer.
 (BPC § 9884.8, CCR § 3356)

 Can common industry-recognized acronyms be used when describing parts and labor in the estimate and invoice?